 You should avoid going back to the store after shoplifting without getting caught.
 There’s a possibility that the same employee could be working and recognize you.
 They could also put up your photo if they got footage of you on camera.
 In addition, stores often share information about shoplifters with other businesses.
 As a result, the store where you shoplifted might share your photo with other retailers in the area.

 What’s The Difference Between Shoplifting and Petty Theft?

 Many people use the terms “shoplifting” and “petty theft” interchangeably, though the two terms refer to slightly different criminal charges.
 Petty theft and shoplifting are alike in the fact that they both entail stealing items of lesser value.
 However, while shoplifting refers to the theft of merchandise from the premises of a store, petty theft may be the theft of goods, services, personal property, and yes, merchandise.
 So, in general, petty theft encompasses more forms of theft than shoplifting does.
 You could also look at it as shoplifting being one specific type of petty theft.

 What Do I Do if the Police or Store Contact Me About Shoplifting?

 Stores often prosecute shoplifting without having the police contact you.
 You don’t need to be arrested at the store to be charged.
 It can take several weeks or months for the retailer to file charges against you.

-If you receive a Notice to Appear for shoplifting, you should speak with a criminal defense attorney at Belen Law Firm immediately.
+If you receive a Notice to Appear for shoplifting, you should speak with the criminal defense lawyers at Belén Law Firm immediately.
 The next steps you take will be critical.
 Failure to appear in court on time could result in a bench warrant.
 This could lead to your arrest and seriously complicate your case.